Tim Berners-Lee unveils 'contract' to protect and strengthen the web

-Tim Berners-Lee, the creator of the World Wide Web, outlined his vision for bringing the whole world online and protecting the freedom of internet users across the globe at Web Summit in Lisbon on Monday.
+Tim Berners-Lee, the creator of the World Wide Web, outlined his vision for bringing the whole world online and protecting the freedom of internet users at the Web Summit in Lisbon on Monday.

-Through his organization the Web Foundation, Berners-Lee announced the creation of a "Contract for the Web" that he hopes governments, companies and citizens will contribute and sign up to in order to protect and enhance the future of his creation.
+Through his organization the Web Foundation, Berners-Lee unveiled the creation of a "Contract for the Web" that he hopes governments, companies and citizens will contribute and sign on to in order to protect and enhance the future of his creation.

 The web turns 30 years next year, and by the middle of 2019 more than half of the world's population will be online.
-Berners-Lee, who brought the web to life as an open platform for sharing information as a young physicist at CERN, has been dismayed at the way in which hate speech has proliferated, and equally concerned about censorship and government shutdowns of the internet.
+Berners-Lee, who brought the web to life as an open platform while a young physicist at CERN, has been dismayed at the way in which hate speech has proliferated, and equally concerned about censorship and government shutdowns of the internet.

-His vision now is for 100 percent of the global population to be able to enjoy the benefits of the web without attacks on their freedoms -- and for the whole world to help make that happen.
+His vision now is for 100 percent of the global population to enjoy the benefits of the web without attacks on internet freedoms -- and for the whole world to help make that happen.
 The contract he put forward on Monday is a framework for doing that, and is designed to be a serious commitment by the citizens, governments and companies that sign up to it.

 "The contract is a deal," Berners-Lee told CNET in an interview in Lisbon. "[It] to a certain extent paints a picture of a world which is better than this one.
 It says we can do better than what we have now."